o3de/o3de.org/content/docs/user-guide/editor/viewport/group-selections-reference-spaces.md

    ![Manipulate child entities from a parent entity in O3DE.](/images/user-guide/viewportinteractionmodel/viewport-selection-model-9.gif)

 1. Press and hold **Alt** while modifying a group of selected entities.
-This enables you to control changes to the entities in local space (the manipulator influence is _individual_ as opposed to _group_).
+This modifies the entities in local space (the manipulator influence is _individual_ as opposed to _group_).
 You can quickly iterate and modify your entities and view the changes in the viewport.

    In the following example, you can press and hold **Alt** during translation.
 This moves each entity in their own local space (_individual_ manipulator influence).